theithec/pagetools/README.md

 6. Widgets, Areas, Pagetypes
     Areas are defined in the settings.
-The default settings are ((u'sidebar', _('Sidebar'),),)
+The default settings are (('sidebar', _('Sidebar'),),)
     in `pagetools.widgets.settings.AREAS`.
     Use `PT_AREAS` to define your own.
     Create a pagetype.
 Use Pagetype-Area->add to create both at once.
     If you name the pagetype "base", it  will be used as a default/fallback.
     If you use "save and continue editing" you can now add widgets.
-    Associate a request with a pagetype:
+    Assoc:iate a request with a pagetype:
-    - If the view inherits from pagetools.core.BasePagelikeView the views `get_pagetype` will be used.
+    - If the view inherits from pagetools.WidgetPagelikeView the views `get_pagetype` will be used.
 It looks for a 'pagetype_name' in context-kwargs, then in the view's attributes.
+    - For Pages, which have their own foreign key to `pagetools.widgets.Pagetype`, the `pagetools.pages.views.PageView` overwrites this with

+            return self.object.pagetype or WidgetPagelikeView.get_pagetype(self)

-    - call get_areas_for_type(pagetype) and add the result to your context as 'areas'.
+    - Or you can just call `pagetools.widgets.utils.get_areas_for_type(pagetype)` yourself and add the result to your context as 'areas'.
     'areas' is a dict with the names of the areas as keys pointing to a list of dicts which contains the widget data {'title':"...", 'content' "...", 'type' "..." }.
-    So you need something like this your template:
+    - Use something like this your template:

         {% with areas.sidebar as sidebar %}
         {% for w in sidebar %}